Last Updated on December 6, 2022

 I finally did it – I took a vacation!
 Well, kind of.
 I didn’t stop working entirely, but I cut down my work time considerably over the Christmas holidays, trying to minimize my time spent in front of my computer screen and maximizing my time spent with family and friends instead.
-I have to say that I’ve been fairly successful, and even though I can’t shake off the feeling of guilt for taking some time off, the past few days have given me a heart full of love and joy.
+I feel like I’ve been fairly successful at working less, and even though I can’t shake off the feeling of guilt for taking some time off, the past few days have given me a heart full of love and joy.

 Before I returned to Germany for the Holidays, I thought it might be a waste of time and money to fly back to Europe from Asia before flying back to Asia again next month, but coming home for Christmas was the right thing to do.
 After the struggles I’ve experienced this past year, there was no better place to spend Christmas f0r me than surrounded by the people I love the most.

 As much as I love being in warm, tropical places in the winter months – I will make the effort to spend Christmas with my family more often in the future.
-The sparkles in my nieces’ eyes when they saw Santa come through the door and while unwrapping their gifts filled me with so much joy, and the laughter and familiarity between me and my siblings made my heart burst.
+The sparkles in my nieces’ eyes when they saw Santa come through the door and while unwrapping their gifts filled me with so much joy, and the laughter and banter between me and my siblings made me happy.

 I’ve also used the time at home to reflect on the past twelve months and will share some of my thoughts in my monthly round-up on Wednesday.